Christmas traditions around the world

 9. In Venezuela

-In Venezuela, Christmas mass takes on a special twist.
-In fact, all the inhabitants of Caracas go there on rollerblades.
+In Venezuela, Christmas mass takes on a special character.
+All the inhabitants of Caracas go there on rollerblades.

-So rooted in the town’s traditions, the roads are closed to traffic.
+So deeply rooted in the city’s traditions, the roads are closed to traffic.

 Coinciding with the start of summer, Christmas in Australia is synonymous with sunshine, barbecues and long days at the beach.

 Christmas is a very important time of year in Mexico.
-December 16 marks the start of the festivities, as it is the very first of the nine Posadas.
-A tradition for which Mexicans gather each of the nine nights before Christmas in a different house to ask for shelter.
+December 16 marks the start of the festivities, as this day is the very first of the nine Posadas.
+A tradition in which Mexicans gather each of the nine nights before Christmas in a different house to ask for shelter.
 What’s on the agenda?
 Food, carols and piñatas!

 In Ukraine, Christmas trees are traditionally decorated with spider webs.
 They’re supposed to bring good luck.
-In other countries, such as Poland and Germany, finding a spider or spider’s web on a Christmas tree is considered good luck.
-Our thoughts are with this country, and we hope that the conflict will come to an end as soon as possible.
+Other countries, such as Poland and Germany, consider that finding a spider or cobweb on a Christmas tree brings good luck.
+We have a special thought for this country, and hope that the conflict will come to an end as soon as possible.

-If you decide to spend Christmas in one of these countries, remember to take out travel insurance so you can enjoy your stay abroad with peace of mind.
+If you decide to spend Christmas in one of these countries, it’s a good idea to take out travel insurance to make the most of your stay abroad.
 Mondassur, an insurance broker for 20 years, is your ideal partner for finding the travel insurance that’s right for you!

 Scroll to Top